IhaveAbrainFracture/Kindred-Keeb/Journal.md

   # 15/07/25 6h

+  # 16/07/25 5h
+   trust me i did stuff but this is another i stayed up till 12 situation so ill update this later the tldr is the base of the case is more or less done its just design stuff left

   cleaned up the pcb specifically wiring everything to the pico, drc, and silk screen( i added so many easter eggs) i also posted the pcb to the atlier discord server for feedback and implemented that

   # 16/07/25 14h